Menu

 - Pay the applicable fee and receive the birth certificate

-- Fill in the birth registration form
+- Complete and submit the registration form

-Late Birth Registration in Equatorial Guinea
+Late Birth Registration in Myanmar

 Frequently Asked Questions

-What is the libro de familia in Equatorial Guinea?
+What is the NRC in Myanmar?

 Conclusion